yclas/guides/docs/Media-settings.md

 *   [Configure Amazon S3](Media-settings-amazon-s3.md)

-     -  Learn how to speed up your website by using Cloud Computing Services.
+     -  Learn how to speed up your website by using **Cloud Computing Services**.